Net-Base FAQ

 Delphi

-Delphi for specialist applications
+Delphi for enterprise applications

 C#